 - Proof of registration

-- long term impact (5-10 years) (systems or community level change expected)
+- Long term impact (5-10 years) outcomes including; systems or community level impact

-- how the design of what is proposed builds on past experience
+- A summary of how the program or project design builds on past experience

-- the sustainability of current and future funding sources
+- A description of program/project sustainability of current and future funding sources

 Haiti Cell 509.3777.4318